 Mirta Gómez presented a private lecture-recital for the Fundación Esperanza of Mexico that took place at the Cohen’s Residence and was interviewed on Mexican television for the program ” Espectaculos ” on TV Azteca, Mexico.
 She also presented lecture-recitals on Latin American and American composers as well as performing solo recitals that included the standard repertoire and 19th and 20th-century Cuban composers on a four-month tour of the Americas.
 Also performed at the ” Steinway Artists Concert Series ” in Miami, FL.

-Ms. Gomez performances include her Recital Debut at the ” Chutzpah Festival ” in Vancouver, Canada, as well as performances in the United States and Europe.
+Ms. Gomez’s performances include her Recital Debut at the ” Chutzpah Festival ” in Vancouver, Canada, as well as performances in the United States and Europe.

-The summer of 2005 Mirta Gómez made her Debut at “Tel -Hai Festival ” in Israel.
+The summer of 2005 Mirta Gómez made her Debut at the “Tel -Hai Festival ” in Israel.

 In the summer of 2012, Ms. Gómez lectured at the Library of Congress in Washington DC. and in the Fall of 2013 at the University of Huelva in Andalucía, Spain.

-The summer of 2017 Ms. Gómez was invited to participate at the “9th World Piano Conference Festival “in Novi Sad, Serbia.
+In the summer of 2017, Ms. Gómez was invited to participate in the “9th World Piano Conference Festival “in Novi Sad, Serbia.

-In the Fall of 2017, she will be performing, lecturing and giving Master Classes in USA, Europe, and the Middle East.
+In the Fall of 2017, she will be performing, lecturing, and giving Master Classes in the USA, Europe, and the Middle East.

-Mirta Gómez is the winner of ” Artists International Piano Competition 2005.”
+Mirta Gómez is the winner of the ” Artists International Piano Competition 2005.”

 Ms. Gómez’s official debut at Carnegie Hall was on May 21st, 2006.